robin-raymond/zax.io/compiler-directives.md

 * `always` - enables the panic for all statements that follow
 * `never` - disables the panic for all statements that follow
 * `default` - enables or disables the panic for all statements that follow according to the compiler's defaults
-* `lock` - disallows any imported module from changing a panic states
+* `lock` - disallows any imported module from changing a panic state
-* `unlock` - allows any imported module from changing a panic states
+* `unlock` - allows any imported module from changing a panic state

 ````zax
 randomValue final : (output : S32)() = {